ashfordhill/ashhill.dev/HUMAN.md

 Notes written by a human being in regard to using generative coding tools.

+## Tips

+- Focus less on trying to maintain the code architecture if wanting to go full-generative.
+  - Instead, divide features by folders and try to reduce 'global' code.
+This way, multiple coding agents can be used in the same code base without stepping over each other.
+Also, it helps keep their context + scope.
+    - Also, helps with being able to commit 'good' code from 1 agent working on 1 feature, and discard or wait on committing changes from another agent working on another feature that may not ready to be committed.
+  - Once using generative code, it's unlikely manual coding will happen often.
+A certain level of understanding needs to happen for when issues arise.
+- Mix use of LLMs.
+Some do better with certain types of coding tasks than other (UI vs backend, testing, large changes vs small tweaks, bugfixes, etc.)

 ## Which Models, which Tools?

+### Current Favorite

+Copilot Chat with Claude Sonnet 4 has been doing well.
+Curious to know where this ones strengths/weaknesses are compared to the Zencoder blended model.

 ### Zencoder with VS Code